nus-cs2103-AY2223S2/tp/docs/team/bofeng1999.md

 - **Enhancements to existing features**:

-- Enhanced the `FindCommand` to check the `equals` method to return true when `namePredicate`, `phonePredicate`, `nameAndPhoneContainsKeywordsPredicate` returns true if both objects are null to prevent NullPointerException
+- Enhanced the `FindCommand` to check the `equals` method to return true when `namePredicate`, `phonePredicate`, `nameAndPhoneContainsKeywordsPredicate` returns true if both objects are null to prevent NullPointerException.

-- Created test cases for AdvanceCommand and AdvanceCommandParser
+- Created test cases for AdvanceCommand and AdvanceCommandParser.

+- Enhanced the `EditCommand` to allow edits on `InterviewDateTime` method.

+- Improved test cases for EditCommand and EditCommandParser.

 - **Documentation**:

-  - to be added soon
+  - Wrote the Commands Section for UserGuide.

 - **Community**: